 Best Hostel in Fajardo: The International Hostel

 This super secluded hostel only has 12 beds, making it a calm and easy-going accommodation pick for backpackers.
 It’s only a 14-minute drive from the ferry terminal and Bioluminescent Bay.
 The entire property is surrounded by Ceiba Forest, so expect to wake up to the beautiful sounds of local nature.
-More adventurous visitors can head into the nearby mountains for great hiking trails.
+There are some great hiking trails in the nearby mountains, so make sure to bring your walking boots!

 Only a short drive from San Juan, Luquillo offers many of the same attractions as the city but without the huge crowds!
-The local beach, Balneario de Luqillo, is considered one of the best on the island, with golden sands and great local services.
+The local beach, Balneario de Luquillo, is considered one of the best on the island, with golden sands and great local services.
 The town is right next door to Fajardo and is also where you can grab the ferry to Vieques.

 Best Places to Stay in Luquillo

-Luquillo is surprisingly affordable, but most of the accommodation in the town centre comes in the form of condos and apartments.
-If you’re looking for a hotel, neighbouring Rio Grande is a better option.
+Luquillo is surprisingly affordable, but most of the accommodation in the town center comes in the form of condos and apartments.
+If you’re looking for a hotel, neighboring Rio Grande is a better option.
 Either way, it’s easy to travel between both towns, so this isn’t a huge concern.

 Best Airbnb in Luquillo: Beachfront Condo

-This stylish condo comes with modern technology – including mood lighting and state-of-the-art kitchen appliances – to maximise your comfort throughout your stay.
-We love the modern balcony, with a large hammock and gorgeous views of the sea.
-This is a great pick for couples, but we also reckon surfers will appreciate the great hire shops and waves within walking distance.
+This beachfront condo is stylish and features modern technologies – including mood lighting and state-of-the-art kitchen appliances.
+There’s also a spacious balcony, offering a large hammock and gorgeous views of the sea.
+This is a great pick for couples, and avid surfers will appreciate the great hire shops and waves within walking distance.

 Best Hostel in Luquillo: Casa Coral

-This hostel has been recently renovated, giving you modern style in the heart of Luquillo.
-It is located right on the North East Corridor, giving you endless opportunities for gorgeous walks and secluded beach retreats.
+This hostel has been recently renovated, giving you a modern style in the heart of Luquillo.
+It sits right on the North East Corridor, giving you endless opportunities for gorgeous walks and secluded beach retreats.
 The ferry to Vieques is only a few minutes away by car.
 Rooms are spacious, with limited guest numbers to ensure peace and quiet in the evenings.

 Best Hotel near Luquillo: Wyndham Grand Rio Mar

-This gorgeous four-star resort is located in nearby Rio Grande – perfect for those interested in adventure activities and exploring the rainforest.
-It is only a few minutes from the center by car, so you can enjoy the town amenities while staying in a more peaceful location.
+This gorgeous four-star resort is located in the nearby Rio Grande – perfect for those interested in adventure activities and exploring the rainforest.
+It’s only a few minutes from the center by car, so you can enjoy the town amenities while staying in a more peaceful location.
 The hotel has its own golf course, as well as a private strip of beach away from the huge tourist crowds.
 It’s a bit of a splurge, but totally worth it for a laid-back getaway.

 Rio Piedras is home to the largest university in Puerto Rico and is therefore packed with budget-friendly restaurants and stores.
 Santurce, the cultural capital of the island, is also very affordable – especially if you’re looking for more creative attractions and hip nightlife.
-Transport into both neighbourhoods from the centre is abundant, so you’ll have plenty of opportunities to hit the main attractions.
+Transport into both neighborhoods from the center is abundant, so you’ll have plenty of opportunities to hit the main attractions.

 Best Places to Stay in San Juan

-We’ve already given you the lowdown on our best overall picks for places to stay in San Juan, so we’ve kept our recommendations in this section budget-friendly.
-Even if you want a private apartment, there are some great options available in the neighbourhoods mentioned above.
+We’ve already given you the lowdown on our best overall picks for places to stay in San Juan, but the properties in this section are more budget-friendly.
+Even if you want a private apartment, there are some great options available.

 Best Airbnb in San Juan: Cozy Studio

 Studio living is a great way to save money on accommodation, and this central apartment means you get to stay within walking distance of the main attractions.
 Thinking about exploring Bioluminescent Bay?
 Guests are given a special discount on kayaking excursions as a thank you for staying at this property.
 This is our top pick for travelers who are sticking to a tighter budget.

 Best Hostel in San Juan: Villa Eshta